andrico1234/sandpack-lit/README.md

 # Sandpack Lit

+If you'd like to learn more, please check out the [announcement article](https://component-odyssey.com/articles/00-sandpack-lit-universal).

 A lit implementation of "Sandpack React".

 The aim is to build a reduced-scoped api of the official sandpack-react repo.